MichaelPrue/Module-2-Challenge/README.md

 ![2018 Old Results](Resources/VBA_Challenge_2018_Old.png)![2017 Old Results](Resources/VBA_Challenge_2017_Old.png)
 ![2018 New Results](Resources/VBA_Challenge_2018.png)![2017 New Results](Resources/VBA_Challenge_2017.png)

 -Here is an example of how the tickerIndex we used within the code to help stream line output instead of using multiple If-then statments.
-        -Increase volume for current ticker
+Here we are Increaseing volume for current ticker.

+'''
->tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(J, 8).Value
+tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(J, 8).Value
+'''